Having some sales problems?

 Solution

 Figure out what part of follow-up is the most taxing – in time, technology, or plain old mental resources – and use technology to simplify it.
-Most teams can double follow-up rates and significantly accelerate the time it all takes by implementing a modern customer relationship management (CRM) system.
+For example, you could use HubSpot Workflows to automate follow-up with hot leads after a sales call or other conversion event.
+Alternatively, you might create HubSpot Sequences to send automated reminders to sales reps to complete post-call activities.
+You can significantly improve follow-up rates and save time by implementing a modern customer relationship management (CRM) system with automation tools.

-4. Problem: B2B Buyers Don’t Find Brand Trusted or Reputable.
+4. Problem: B2B Buyers Don’t Find the Brand to Be Trusted or Reputable.

 In a truly efficient inbound sales process, your Web-based sales and marketing collateral should do a lot of heavy lifting.
 By the time prospects talk to you, they should have a sense that they know and trust the brand.
 If they are noncommittal or closed off, it represents one of the big sales problems.